yaapu/FrskyTelemetryScript/README.md

 To enable this feature please select it from the script config menu by choosing "m2f" as left panel option.

+If you wish to use the RSSI source provided by MavlinkToPassthru, ensure that you have the correct sensor selected in the "RSSI Source" option in the OpenTX Telemetry tab.

 ## Voltage Sources

 Battery voltage is tracked independentely for 2 battery sources: FLVSS and flight controller battery monitor.
 In single battery mode a short press of [ENTER] on Taranis cycles between all the sources.
 Min value is also tracked for the 2 sources and can be shown with a [MENU] short press on Taranis.